 To visit a web app, you need to take a single step: enter the web app’s URL in the address bar.
 Another way is to go to Google, enter the website’s name, and click on a link.
 That’s it.
 Several seconds keep you away from the information, company, or service you search for.

 Here’s another case.
-On vacation, visiting a new town, users may need to install a local ride-hailing app.
-But the next day, they may go to another city, where this app is useless.
+On vacation, when visiting a new town, users may need to install a local ride-hailing app.
+But the next day, they may go to another city where this app is useless.
 It is very likely they don’t want to install a new app just for one ride.
-And that’s another advantage of a web app: users can find information or order a service in a matter of seconds without unnecessary installation.
+And that’s another of web based applications advantages: users can find information or order a service in a matter of seconds without unnecessary installation.

-To attract users who’d like to avoid installing new apps, consider a web application for your business.
+To attract users who’d like to avoid installing new apps, consider creating web based applications for your business.

 Multiple users – same version of a product

-The problem with Android and iOS apps are frequent updates.
+The problem with Android and iOS apps is frequent updates.

 Multiple users – same functionality and design

-Same apps on Android and iOS may look and work differently.
-Different system requirements, different development approaches and technologies, drop by drop, contribute to vivid contrast of designs.
+Native apps on Android and iOS may look and work differently.
+Different system requirements, different development approaches, and technologies, drop by drop, contribute to the vivid contrast of designs.
 Starting from minimum tap target size to lists, navigations, and CTAs, apps may look different.

-Switching from Android to an iOS device or vice versa, mobile app users may experience inconvenience or notice some new screen elements.
-In the case with web apps, it is not going to happen.
+Switching from an Android to an iOS device or vice versa, mobile app users may experience inconvenience or notice some new screen elements.
+In the case of customized web applications, it is not going to happen.

 Web applications may have constraints, but they look the same for all users.